olive-robotics/bots_bento_icra24/docs/rulebook.md

 ![3.png](/images/hook_example.JPG "4.png")

-###### 3.2.9 April Tag
+###### 3.2.9 AprilTag

-April tags will be used in the competition.
+AprilTags will be used in the competition.
 This should allow teams to focus on other areas than object recognition by simplifying the detection of KLTs.

-The April Tags measure [200mm × 200mm (big)](https://github.com/rgov/apriltag-pdfs/tree/main/tag36h11/a4/200mm) or [100mm x 100mm (small)](https://github.com/rgov/apriltag-pdfs/tree/main/tag36h11/a4/100mm) and have an encoding taken from the 36h11 April Tag family, including a 1bit black and 1bit white border.
+The AprilTags measure [200mm × 200mm (big)](https://github.com/rgov/apriltag-pdfs/tree/main/tag36h11/a4/200mm) or [100mm x 100mm (small)](https://github.com/rgov/apriltag-pdfs/tree/main/tag36h11/a4/100mm) and have an encoding taken from the 36h11 AprilTag family, including a 1bit black and 1bit white border.

 We will use the small tags for the KLTs and depeneds on the situation (big or small) for the grid of the ground.

-April Tags can be easy generated.
-Example April Tags out of the April Tag Family 36h11 are shown:
+AprilTags can be easy generated.
+Example AprilTags out of the AprilTag Family 36h11 are shown:

 <img src="/images/16.png" alt="7.png" width="500" />